FauthD/PanelGenerator/README.md

 # PanelGenerator
 Create panels for keystone with openscad.
 The panels do fit (somewhat) to the Jung LS990 series.

-Work in progress, do not use it yet, but feel free to review and comment.
+Feel free to review and comment.

 I used an existing generator (https://www.thingiverse.com/thing:1741072) as a starting point.
 Many mods where required.

-The required in-wall mounting box will also be included.
+The required in-wall mounting box is also included.

 Find the .stl files in the STL folder.